Brand Name: Apoquel

 Oclacitinib maleate should not be used in patients with a history of cancer, severe infection, or demodectic mange.
 Any new skin growths should be reported to the veterinarian promptly.

-Monitoring lab work is commonly recommended for any medication in use longer than 6 months.
+Monitoring lab work is commonly recommended for any medication in use longer than six months.
+Many veterinarians recommend baseline blood testing before beginning therapy with oclacitinib.